edri0/Kraken_Killers/README.md

 The main method for the game is in the `Game` package > `Game.java` file.<br>
 The main method for the map editor is in the `MapEditor` package > `MapEditor.java` file.

+## Controls
+Arrow keys to go left, right
+Select player and game mode with arrows for up/down and space for selection Up arrow to jump
+Down arrow to crouch
+C key to climb
+A key to attack
+D to use the one-shot pistol
+S key to access the shop

 ## Documentation
 This project includes a GitHub pages website in the `docs` folder where the documentation resides.<br>
 It can be accessed at [https://a-r-t.github.io/SER-225-Game-Platformer/](https://a-r-t.github.io/SER-225-Game-Platformer/).